 Amid a galore of online and offline advice, we round up the best ways to get the most on your capital

-The best way to invest money is to take it out of the savings account.
-Now that is out of the way, let’s look at where to invest to get higher returns.
+How to invest in share market?
+This is a question we come across every now and then, and the best way to invest money is to take it out of the savings account.
+Now that is out of the way, let’s look at how to invest to get higher returns.

 Investing becomes easier when we know our financial goals.
 But, most of us get overwhelmed thinking it must be some marquee goal that needs to be pinned down before investing.
 Chalking out goals of all sizes can get us started quicker.
 Some short-term and some long-term.

 Indians, for the longest time, have depended on non-financial instruments/physical assets to invest.
 Say, buying gold jewellery or parking money in real estate.
-But our financial markets have evolved and it is time for us to get a little more savvy.
+But our financial markets have evolved and it is time for us to get a little savvier.

 Tavaga is everything you need to start saving for your goals, stay on track, and achieve them in time.